alkem-io/website/content/en/help-community-management/1-introduction.md

 ------------------

-### Next to add
+### Coming up
-- more about how the manage your challenges/opportunities
+- more about how the manage your Challenges & Opportunities
-- more about how to use templates within your Hub
+- more about how to use the platform library and templates within your Hub